Scotland Cruising on Majestic Line’s Glen Shiel (UPDATED 2026) — A Review

 Tips

 The Majestic Line has three other ships in their fleet.
-The Glen Etive is of a similar size and appearance — she is sailing in 2020 through end October.
-The smaller converted fishing boats, the Glen Massan and the Glen Tarsan, are available for private charter in 2020.
-All four vessels are planning on running full schedules in 2021.
+The Glen Etive is of a similar size and appearance.
+The smaller converted fishing boats, the Glen Massan and the Glen Tarsan, offer even more intimate experiences.
+All are available for private charter.

 RELATED: Reader Review of the Glen Tarsan.